- Does recycling really matter?

 You may request blue bins on line (EID Required).
 Blue bins are available in 13 and 41 quart sizes and are free to campus offices.

-The UT Campus Environmental Center and the Office of Sustainability sponsor various events throughout the year such as tailgate recycling on home game days, Earth Week and America Recycles Day, and we especially encourage every department to create and register your Green Team.
+The UT Campus Environmental Center and the Office of Sustainability sponsor various events throughout the year such as tailgate recycling on home game days, Earth Week and America Recycles Day.

 This information is confirmed for Facilities Services, Custodial Services and Recycling & Sustainability-managed waste only.
 UT auxiliaries such as Athletics and the Division of Housing & Food Service have their own waste management contracts.